tw-bj-ml-community/Face-recognize-system/README.md

 # Face-recognize-system

+This is a face recognition access control system.
-We are learning machine leaning techs and intend to create a face recognize check in system.
+We are learning machine learning and intend to create a face recognition access control system.
+So，our focus is on learning machine learning algorithms.

 #### Software requirement:
 1. Python 3.6.x